AlexeyMK/alexeymk.com/_posts/2015-10-05-flystein-saved-me-over-1000-dollars-on-flight-costs-and-all-they-got-was-this-blog-post.md

 layout: post
 title: !
 'Flystein saved me over 1000 dollars on flight costs and all they got was this blog post'
 published: true
+description: "I spent about half an hour on Skyscanner and Google Flights, and couldn’t find flights for less than about $3,000.
+Which is a lot.
+At roughly the same time, Vlad from Flystein reached out and offered to help Hacker Paradise participants book flights.
+So I tried the service out."
 date: 2015-10-05 20:53:30
 tags:
  - nomads